 A public forum was held on November 6, 2013 at SUNY Geneseo to present a summary of the experts' review and analysis of the Akzo Nobel (Akzo) Brine Pumping Test and Monitoring Program for the decommissioned Retsof Salt Mine.
-A PDF version of this fact sheet is available.
+A PDF version of this fact sheet (PDF, 20KB) is available.

 In March 1994, two sections of the ceiling at the southern end of the Retsof Mine collapsed.
 This allowed a continuous flow of groundwater into the mine, and by January 1996 it was completely flooded.
 This was the largest salt mine in North America and had been in operation for more than 100 years.